This Week in Petroleum History, May 29-June 4

 June 4, 1872 – New York Chemist invents Petroleum Jelly

-Robert A. Chesebrough patents “a new and useful product from petroleum,” which he names Vaseline.
-His June 4, 1872, patent proclaims the virtues of this purified extract of petroleum distillation residue as a lubricant, hair treatment, and balm for chapped hands.
+Robert A. Chesebrough patented “a new and useful product from petroleum,” which he named “Vaseline.”
+His June 4, 1872, patent proclaimed the virtues of this purified extract of petroleum distillation residue as a lubricant, hair treatment, and balm for chapped hands.

 Chesebrough returned to New York, where he began working in his laboratory to purify the oil well goop, which he dubbed “petroleum jelly.”
 He experimented by inflicting minor cuts and burns on himself, then applying his new product.

-Chesebrough’s female customers found that mixing lamp black with Vaseline made an impromptu mascara.
-It is said that in 1913, Miss Mabel Williams, while dating her future husband Chet Hewes, employed just such a concoction.
+Chesebrough’s female customers soon found that mixing lamp black with Vaseline made an impromptu mascara.
+In 1913, Miss Mabel Williams employed just such a concoction.
+Her idea helped create a giant company, see A Crude History Maybelline Cosmetics.